 Embedding your company’s culture and values into the ongoing processes of remote work is a unique endeavor.
 From where we sit, boosting employee recognition, growing mental health support initiatives, promoting work-life balance, and continuing to invest in team building are no-brainer solutions for higher engagement and productive teams.

-We’ve outlined our insights from this year on company culture in remote work with the hopes that teams across Colorado will continue to grow and thrive going into 2021.
+We’ve outlined our insights from this year on company culture in remote work with the hopes that teams across Colorado will continue to grow and thrive going in 2022.
 Reach out to our team with any comments or questions you may have on remote work or technical hiring.

 Here at BWBacon Group, we know and live what you are experiencing as an employer or job seeker in Denver, Boulder, Dallas, San Francisco, New York City or any of the other cities we work in.
 We believe great recruiting starts and ends with understanding people.